 To view collections which are a part of IGRA, please visit the Finding Aid Database, search the Library Catalog, or the library's Digital Collections.
 For more information about how to access our collections, please read more about Using the Collections and our Duplication Services.

 Selection of Materials

 Library materials are designated for IGRA when their subject matter, format, age, scarcity, or other unusual characteristic merits their inclusion.
-The Special Collections and Archives Librarian determines what materials shall be placed in IGRA.
+The Head of Special Collections & Archives determines what materials shall be placed in IGRA.
 The librarian may also confer with members of the Library faculty regarding the transfer of items already in the collection that meet these criteria, and for the purchase of new materials.